 You can buy corporate bonds through a public offer.
 The company makes a public offer and issues a prospectus and investors apply directly to buy bonds, at the face value of the bond which is usually $100 each.
 You can also buy some corporate bonds on the ASX after they have already been issued in the primary market.
 If you do buy them on the ASX, you will pay the market price that may be higher or lower than the face value of the bond.

 There are a number of corporate bonds available in the unlisted bond market, issued by companies operating across a diverse range of industries like retail, energy and resources, property and infrastructure.
-As an example, corporate bond issuers include National Australia Bank, Westpac, Telstra, Suncorp and GE Capital.
+As an example, corporate bond issuers include National Australia Bank, Westpac, Telstra and Suncorp.

 Retail bonds are a special class of corporate bond with an initial minimum trading parcel as low as $5,000 making investment accessible to retail investors.
 Larger investors can also access the wholesale corporate bond market.
 Minimum parcels are typically $500,000, although smaller parcels can be available.